 Revenue is recognized when there is persuasive evidence that an arrangement exists, delivery has occurred, the price is fixed and determinable, and collection is reasonably assured.
-Allowances are established for uncollectible amounts.

-In November 2005, we and King Pharmaceuticals, Inc., or King, announced a strategic alliance to develop and commercialize Remoxy and other abuseresistant opioid painkillers.
-In connection with the strategic alliance, we recognize program fee revenue and collaboration revenue.
-Program fee revenue is derived from the upfront payment from King and is recognized ratably over our estimate of the development period under the strategic alliance with King.
-Deferred program fee revenue represents the amount of the up front payment that has not been recognized as revenue to date.
-Collaboration revenues from reimbursement of development expenses, which are invoiced one month in arrears, are recognized when costs are incurred pursuant to the strategic alliance with King.
-We recognize milestone payments as revenue when the milestone payments are substantive and non-refundable and we achieve the underlying developmental milestone.
+In November 2005, we and King announced a strategic alliance to develop and commercialize Remoxy and other abuse-resistant opioid painkillers.
+In connection with the strategic alliance, we recognize program fee revenue, collaboration revenue and milestone revenue.
+Program fee revenue is derived from the upfront payment from King and is recognized ratably over our estimate of the development period of four drug candidates expected to be developed under the strategic alliance with King.
+We currently estimate the development period for all four expected drug candidates to extend through September 2014.
+We review the estimated development period on a quarterly basis and change it if appropriate based upon our latest expectations.
+In the fourth quarter of 2007 we determined that the development period should be extended from the third quarter of 2011 based upon recent clinical developments and communications to us from King regarding King's development plans and forecast expenditures.
+Deferred program fee revenue represents the amount of the upfront payment that has not been recognized as revenue to date.

+Collaboration revenues from reimbursement of development expenses are generally recognized as costs are incurred pursuant to the strategic alliance with King; however, when we have knowledge that King has not completed its review of the collaboration expenses invoiced to them, we defer recognition of such amounts as revenue until their review is complete.